MaraHochstein/EPMAdatatools/Documentation.md

 *standard measurements.xlsx*
 File with the results from the standard measurements, with colour results, therefore an excel file
-:orange_circle: This file (in rare cases) could be missing, so it might be sensible to test for its availability and not if it is not available.
+-> This file can (in rare cases) be missing, so it might be sensible to test for its availability and not if it is not available.

 Image files as .jpg, .tif, .bmp